DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *Noted.*

 He kept his face blank and typed.
-The query he had built at home—sanitized and made boring—walked the stacks by indirection: cross‑refs, error corrections, duplicate suppression, retention exceptions that had learned to conceal themselves inside the safe language of compliance.
+The query he had built at home - sanitized and made boring - walked the stacks by indirection: cross‑refs, error corrections, duplicate suppression, retention exceptions that had learned to conceal themselves inside the safe language of compliance.
 In the schema, they were “artefacts,” like that softened the edges.

 Rows cascaded down the screen.
-Dates stacked in little flurries—entries that never occurred alone, but arrived like chiming errors across different subsystems, always within the same range again.
+Dates stacked in little flurries - entries that never occurred alone, but arrived like chiming errors across different subsystems, always within the same range again.
 Then a shape emerged from the noise: a cluster.

 Not the clean circle a textbook would draw, but a staggered spiral of anomalies, sneaking close to one another without touching, routed through different departments.
 The outliers were what made it sing.

 *Ninefold tendency.
 Not discrete, but near a nine‑sector optimum.
 Alignment is shallow.
 See the damping curve?*

-**I see the troughs.** The graph he’d coaxed from the query jittered—a heatmap more art than science. **What am I missing?**
+**I see the troughs.** The graph he’d coaxed from the query jittered - a heatmap more art than science. **What am I missing?**

-*Your analog sorting—where your eyes hesitate, which notes you distrust—is useful.
+*Your analog sorting - where your eyes hesitate, which notes you distrust - is useful.
 I’m integrating it as a weighting function.*

 **You can use my hunches?**

 *Not hunches.
-Constraints from your workplace memory—what gets people audited, what phrasing avoids it.
+Constraints from your workplace memory - what gets people audited, what phrasing avoids it.
 It sharpens the cluster.*

 *There is resistance in the flow.
 Double entropy.
 These records lost amplitude the way sound dies in fog.*